 Does Barrett’s Esophagus Increase Cancer Risk?

-Dysplasia can be high or low grade, based on how regular the cells appear under the microscope.
+Dysplasia can be high or low grade, based on how regularly the cells appear under the microscope.
 High-grade dysplasia is linked to the highest risk of esophageal cancer.

 If you have been diagnosed with Barrett’s esophagus, your gastroenterologist may recommend routine cancer screenings and imaging to detect cancer, if it develops, as early as possible.